-1. Steep slopes are at or near natural equilibrium and further steepening through excavation could initiate sliding.
-Excavations in these areas should be restricted and should be properly engineered.

-- 2. Excavations in sedimentary highland (Toms) should be properly engineered to assure against slope failure (see Appendix D). - 3.
+- 1. Steep slopes are at or near natural equilibrium and further steepening through excavation could initiate sliding.
+Excavations in these areas should be restricted and should be properly engineered. - 2.
+Excavations in sedimentary highland (Toms) should be properly engineered to assure against slope failure (see Appendix D). - 3.
 Proposed projects involving modifications of established drainage patterns should be evaluated in terms of potential for altering land stability. - 4.
 Loss of ground cover for moderately to steeply sloping lands may cause erosion problems by increasing runoff velocity and land slippage.
 Vegetative cover for moderately to steeply sloping areas shall be maintained.

-Southwest Coastal CAC Coastal and Stream Shorelands Goal: To conserve, protect, and where appropriate, develop the coastal and stream shorelands in the Southwest Coastal area.
-The following policies are in addition to those found in the Estuarine Resources and Coastal Shorelands Element.
+SOUTHWEST COASTAL CAC COASTAL AND STREAM SHORELANDS GOAL: To conserve, protect and, where appropriate, develop the coastal and stream shorelands in the Southwest Coastal area.